Battle of the Bay of Velez: Battle

 On July 5, 1553, while at sea with his squadron, Salah Reis came across and defeated a Portuguese fleet at the bay of Velez.
-The entire flotilla and its caravels were captured and the Portuguese and Moroccans were taken captive and brought to Velez.
+At first he surrounded the Portuguese ships, after a cannonade on both sides and a continuous volley the Portuguese ships were boarded.
+The Portuguese bravely defended themselves for three hours before they were overwhelmed.
+Salah Rais and the Barbary corsairs scored a swift victory.
+The entire flotilla and its caravels were captured and the Portuguese and Moroccans including the commander, Inácio Nunes Gato and the Wattasid ruler, Abu Hassan were taken captive and brought to Velez.
+Abu Hasan was kept in Algiers in strict captivity for some months before offering his vassalage to Salah Reis.